-A smart city is a municipality that uses technology to increase operational efficiency, share information with the public and improve the quality of government services.
+A smart city is a municipality that uses information and communication technologies to increase operational efficiency, share information with the public and improve both the quality of government services and citizen welfare.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 While the exact definition varies depending on whom you talk to, the overarching mission of a smart city is to optimize city functions and drive economic growth while improving quality of life for its citizens using smart technology and data analysis.

 Features of a smart city; smart city technologies

 Theoretically, any area of city management can be incorporated into a smart city initiative.
 A classic example is the smart parking meter that uses an app to help drivers find available parking spaces without prolonged circling of crowded city blocks.
 The smart meter also enables digital payment, so there's no risk of coming up short of coins for the meter.

 Also in the transportation arena, smart traffic management is used to monitor and analyze traffic flows to optimize streetlights to prevent roadways from becoming too congested based on time of day or rush-hour schedules.
 Smart public transit is another facet of smart cities, used to ensure public transportation meets user demand.
 Smart transit companies are able to coordinate services and fulfill riders' needs in real time, improving efficiency and rider satisfaction.
 Ride-sharing and bike-sharing are also common services in a smart city.

 Energy conservation and efficiency are major focuses of smart cities.
 Using smart sensors, smart streetlights dim when there aren't cars or pedestrians on the roadways.
 Smart grid technology can be used to improve operations, maintenance and planning, and to supply power on demand and monitor energy outages.